2013-2015 Volkswagen Jetta Hybrid recalled for transmission issue

 2014 Volkswagen Jetta Hybrid

 The Jetta Hybrid arrived for the 2013 model year and was the most fuel-efficient variant in the Jetta lineup—much more so than the Jetta TDI diesel version.
+It packaged a 27-hp electric motor and a 150-hp, 1.4-liter turbo-4 engine to VW's 7-speed version of VW's dual-clutch automatic transmission, sometimes called or badged DSG.
+We found it at the time (and in follow-up drives) to feel far sportier-driving than the Toyota Prius, and it earned 45 mpg combined in EPA ratings.

-It was a limited-availability model, yet it was also going to be a precursor to a full line of Volkswagen plug-in hybrid models.
+While the Jetta Hybrid was a limited-availability model, yet it was also going to be a precursor to a full line of Volkswagen plug-in hybrid models.
 The automaker’s plans changed after its diesel scandal, and it chose to focus toward the mass-market electric vehicles it's readying (and releasing) today.

-Audi used a comparable but not identical system in its A3 E-Tron plug-in hybrid.
+Audi followed a similar setup with its A3 E-Tron Sportback plug-in hybrid, which supplemented the system with a much larger battery, a 102-hp motor, and many other upgraded components.